oculus42/jquery.using/README.md

 jquery.using
 ============

-Deferred Script Loader with Requirement Support
+Deferred Script Loader with Requirement Support, CSS loading, cached script support, load time tracking, and more.